raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Empire C2.md

     `Bind IP:` 0.0.0.0
     `StagingKey:` AddSomethingRandomTo32Characters
 3. Leave the rest as defaults and click the SUBMIT button in the upper right corner of the screen.
-	Empire will Base64 encode the StagingKey if the string if it is not 32 characters.
+	+ Note: Empire will Base64 encode the StagingKey if the string if it is not 32 characters.

 *Red Team Tip: Always set a Kill Date to ensure an agent doesn't live forever if it can not make contact with the C2 server.